pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 ## Challenge 1: Alignment
 How can we ensure that synthetic intelligent agents or systems' actions, goals, and "values" do not conflict with short or long-term human well-being?

-First amd foremost, it must be able to answer the question: what is/are the consequnces of this action?

 In my view, putting on guardrails to synthetic intelligence is brittle because there are too many edges cases.
 An example of this is that there the many ways people can and do jailbreak popular LLM-based systems.

 ## Solution: Curiosity, foresight and memory
+First amd foremost, it must be able to answer the question: what is/are the consequnces of this action?
+To do this, the system must have an  imagination (mental simulation).

 Building maximum curiosity, truth seeking ,with foresight (aka imagination), and memory of various consequences, is the best way to align human well-being with  synthetic intelligence.
 Credit Elon Musk for popularizing the notion of maximizing truth seeking & curiosity in order to align human well being to synthetic intelligence.

 todo : question : what is the consewqnce ?